 Running a pipeline in RoboSherlock¶

-The demo provided is very simple and is meant to introduce users to the components of the framework, and how to use them.
-Download the provided sample bag file.
-The bagfile was recorded using a PR2 robot and contains a short stream of kinect data, namely the topics:
+~/data/ folder.
+The bagfile was recorded using a PR2 robot and contains a short stream of kinect data, namely the topics (check with

 /kinect_head/rgb/image_color/compressed /kinect_head/depth_registered/comressedDepth /kinect_head/rgb/camera_info /tf